vivaria/edisonrul.ing/docs/source/cards/the-white-stone-of-legend.md

-# THE WHITE STONE OF LEGEND
+# The White Stone Of Legend

 > ① When this card is sent to the Graveyard, add 1 "Blue-Eyes White Dragon" from your Deck to your hand.